Film Session and Public Debate

 Burkina Faso/United States/Bulgaria, Iara Lee, 2017, original version with subtitles, 71 min.

 Keynote lecture and conference reception at Grassi Museum

-The conference reception and keynote lecture will take place at Grassi Museum in Leipzig.
+The conference reception and keynote lecture will take place at Grassi Museum.
 The museum is a remarkable building complex which is home to the Museum of Applied Arts, the Museum of Ethnology, and the Museum of Music Instruments.
 Due to its unique architecture with elements of Art Deco, its courtyards, and the park-like old Johannis cemetery, the museum is not only a cultural place but also a location of inspirational retreat.